Qualys-Public/AZURE_Cloud_Agent_AutomationAccount/README.md

 3. Repeat the steps 1 and 2 for scripts LinucQCA.sh and WindowsQCA.ps1 and store it in Blob storage referred by variables created in step 1 and let it be private.
 ![Image2](scripts.PNG?raw=true "Title")

-4. Import the main script named qcainstall.ps1 on azure automation runbook and edit the variables and Save and publish it.
+4. Import the main script named qcainstall.ps1 into Azure automation runbook and edit the variables and Save and publish it.
 **ActivationId, CustomerId, url_rpm, url_deb**
 ![Image2](runbooks.PNG?raw=true "Title")